-In 2012, the Laboratory accumulated and disposed of waste under U.S. Environmental Protection Agency (EPA) issued generator numbers.
+In 2013, the Laboratory accumulated and disposed of waste under U.S. Environmental Protection Agency (EPA) issued generator numbers.
 All waste was handled according to applicable EPA, State, Local regulations and DOE Orders.
 In 2006 the Laboratory reduced its generator status from a Large Quantity Generator (LQG) to a Small Quantity Generator (SQG).
 EPA Region VII was notified of this change.

-The Laboratory's RCRA hazardous waste management program was inspected by EPA Region VII in April 2006.
+The Laboratory's Resource Conservation Recovery Act (RCRA) hazardous waste management program was inspected by EPA Region VII in April 2006.
 There were no notices of violations.
 The inspector was impressed with the improvements of the Laboratory's waste management program over the past ten years.

-The Laboratory was in compliance with all applicable federal, state, local and DOE regulations and orders in 2012.
+The Laboratory was in compliance with all applicable federal, state, local and DOE regulations and orders in 2013.

-There were no radiological air emissions or exposures to the general public due to Laboratory activities in 2012 (See U.S. Department of Energy Air Emissions Annual Report in Appendix A.)
+There were no radiological air emissions or exposures to the general public due to Laboratory activities in 2013 (See U.S. Department of Energy Air Emissions Annual Report in Appendix A.)

-As indicated in prior Site Environmental Reports, formal pollution awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2012.
-Included in these efforts were batteries, CRTs, miscellaneous electronic office equipment, white paper and green computer paper, corrugated cardboard, mixed paper, newsprint and food/beverage container recycling.
+As indicated in prior Site Environmental Reports, formal pollution prevention awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2013.
+Included in these efforts were batteries, cathode ray tubes (CRTs), miscellaneous electronic office equipment, white paper and green computer paper, corrugated cardboard, mixed paper, newsprint, food/beverage container recycling and laboratory glassware.
 Ames Laboratory also recycles/reuses salvageable metal, used oil, foamed polystyrene peanuts, batteries, fluorescent lamps and telephone books.

 Ames Laboratory reported to DOE-Ames Site Office (AMSO), through the Laboratory's Performance Evaluation Measurement Plan, on its Affirmative Procurement Performance Measure.
-A performance level of "B+" was achieved in 2012 for Integrated Safety, Health and Environmental Protection.
+A performance level of "B+" was achieved in 2013 for Integrated Safety, Health and Environmental Protection.

 As reported in Site Environmental Reports for prior years, the Laboratory's Environmental Management System (EMS) has been integrated into the Laboratory's Integrated Safety Management System since 2005.
 The integration of EMS into the way the Laboratory does business allows the Laboratory to systematically review, address and respond to the Laboratory's environmental impacts.
 The Laboratory's EMS was audited in June 2012 by DOE-CH.
-There were four Minor Nonconformities as a result of the audit.
-Corrective action plans were tracked in the Laboratory's corrective action database for completion.
+There were four Minor Nonconformities as a result of the audit and all were adequately addressed by corrective actions.